 Temporary help agencies (i.e., not their clients) are responsible for counting all active and inactive assignment employees.
 This means that you do not need to include workers from a temporary help agency when counting your total number of employees; however, agency employees must be covered by your policy.

 You could be fined for non-compliance (e.g., $250 for the first contravention, multiplied by the number of employees affected).

 You must keep a copy of every policy for three years.

 Does the policy have any exemptions beyond workplaces with under 25 employees?

 - The policy applies to all employees and employers covered by the Employment Standards Act except the Ontario government, including government agencies, or authorities, boards, commissions, or corporations whose members are all appointed by the Ontario government.

-- As of January 1, 2023, business consultants and information technology consultants will no longer be covered by the Employment Standards Act and will no longer be subject to electronic monitoring policy requirements.
+- As of January 1, 2023, business consultants and information technology consultants are no longer covered by the Employment Standards Act and are no longer subject to electronic monitoring policy requirements.